mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-04-26-our-hindu-wedding-the-big-day-part-1/index.md

 ---
-blog: shalveena.com
+title: "Our Hindu Wedding: The Big Day Part 1"
+date: "2014-04-26"
 categories:
-- journal
+  - "journal"
-date: "2014-04-26"
-title: 'Our Hindu Wedding: The Big Day Part 1'
 ---

 On the day of the wedding, before the actual wedding ceremony, there is another little ceremony where I get to dress up and then I have my first meal of the day (sweet rice and _puri_) with little girls.
 My mum's brother is then supposed to come to the _Mandap_ with mango leaves and take away any evil wishes or bad luck before I begin the wedding ceremony.